 - Don’t provide a statement to the other party, their representatives, or their insurance company.
 After the incident, avoid speaking to the other party about the incident.
 If you’re in a car accident, just collect their insurance information.
 If it’s a representative of that party, like a lawyer or insurance adjuster, do not speak with them and do not sign any paperwork they give you, as this could jeopardize your ability to seek compensation.

 - Call a personal injury attorney with experience in cases like yours.
 Contact a local attorney who’s dealt with insurance companies and legal teams protecting negligent parties like those who caused your accident.
 The personal injury lawyers at Kaine Law can handle insurance claims, negotiations, and additional evidence gathering for you.

 Connect with Kaine Law Today for a Free, No-Obligation Consultation

 If you were injured due to negligence, we ask you to contact our office immediately.
 Do not allow someone else’s action or inaction (leading to your losses) to go unaddressed.

-Reach out to us today at (404) 214-2001 to get a free case review with one of our team representatives.
-Our Atlanta personal injury lawyers operate on a contingency-fee basis, so there are no upfront or hourly charges involved.
+Reach out to one of our team representatives today.
+Our Atlanta personal injury lawyers operate on a contingency fee basis, so there are no upfront or hourly charges involved.
 Instead, they will take their fee at the end of your case should they secure compensation for you.